GeminiDRSoftware/DRAGONS/doc/DRAGONS/testing.rst

 .. code-block:: bash

-   $ pytest geminidr/gmos/tests/spect/test_find_source_apertures
+   $ pytest geminidr/gmos/tests/spect/test_find_source_apertures.py

-With Tox, you run instead:
+With Tox, you must specify the module name instead:

 .. code-block:: bash

    $ tox -e py37-gmosls -- geminidr.gmos.tests.spect.test_find_source_apertures

-Remember that the `-e py37-gmosls` is simply the name of a Tox environment that run tests marked with `@pytest.mark.gmosls`.
+Remember that the ``-e py37-gmosls`` is simply the name of a Tox environment that run tests marked with `@pytest.mark.gmosls`.

 If we want to run a single test inside that module, we need to append :code:`::test_...` after the module name.
 Something like this:

 .. code-block:: bash

-   $ pytest geminidr/gmos/tests/spect/test_find_source_apertures::test_find_apertures_with_fake_data
+   $ pytest geminidr/gmos/tests/spect/test_find_source_apertures.py::test_find_apertures_with_fake_data

 To run the test with PyTest.
 Or: